luthey-schulten-chemistry/LM2.5_doc/README.md

 + [x] Include the function to discretize the trajectory by frame to reduce the size (Hongyi)

-+ [ ] Include a function to directly import species and reactions from SBML model. (quite standard check `stochpy`  ) (Hongyi)
++ [ ] Include a function to directly import species and reactions from SBML model. (quite standard check `stochpy`  ) (Hongyi) check pyLM, there is it somewhere in CME

 + [ ] Add blender function(Tianyu )